powerapi-ng/joulehunter/README.md

 ### v3.1.0

-- Added PYINSTRUMENT_SHOW_CALLBACK option on the Django middleware to add a condition to showing the profile (could be used to run pyinstrument on a live server!)
+- Added joulehunter_SHOW_CALLBACK option on the Django middleware to add a condition to showing the profile (could be used to run joulehunter on a live server!)
 - Fixed bug in the Django middleware where file would not be written because of a unicode error